pitronicteam/FOC_ESC-hardware/README.md

 - SPI communication
 - 4 SK6812 RGB programmable LEDs

+### Hall Sensor

+For sensored FOC, we designed a hall sensor board.

 ## Commercial Use

 This project is under GPLv3.0.
 For commercial use, please contact us.